-When you factory reset an iPhone 4, you're returning the phone to its good-as-new status, the state it was in when it left the factory: no music or other data on it besides the iOS and its built-in apps and it will have all the original settings.
+When you factory reset an iPhone, you're returning the phone to its good-as-new status, the state it was in when it left the factory.
+There will be no music, apps, or other data on it besides the iOS and its built-in apps and it will have all the original settings.
 In other words, a factory reset means you're completely erasing the phone and starting over from scratch.

 Obviously it's a drastic step, and not something you do casually.
 But sometimes it's what you need.
-Circumstances in which you'd want to factory reset an iPhone 4 include when you're selling it, when you're sending your iPhone in for repairs, or when there's a problem with the iPhone so severe that starting from scratch is your only option (problems with jailbreaks gone bad are often fixed by factory resets).
+Circumstances in which you'd want to factory reset your iPhone include when you're selling it, when you're sending your iPhone in for hardware repairs, or when there's a problem with the iPhone so severe that starting from scratch is your only option (problems with jailbreaks gone bad are often fixed by factory resets).

 Time Required: A few minutes

-- When that's done, locate the Settings app on your iPhone homescreen.
-If you've rearranged your apps, locate it wherever you put it.
-Tap the icon.
+- When that's done, tap the Settings app on your homescreen.

 - Scroll down to the General menu.
 Tap it.

-- Scroll all the way to the bottom to the Reset menu.
-Tap it.
+- Scroll all the way to the bottom and tap the Reset menu.

-- On this screen, you'll be presented with a number of reset options, ranging from just resetting all the iPhone 4's settings to resetting its dictionary or homescreen layout.
+- On this screen, you'll be presented with a number of reset options, ranging from just resetting the iPhone's settings to resetting its dictionary or homescreen layout.
 There's nothing specifically labeled "factory reset"; the option you want is called Erase All Content and Settings.
-If you're sure you want to do, tap that.
+If you're sure that's what you want to do, tap that.

-- A warning pops up to make sure you understand that if you proceed you'll be erasing all music, other media, data, and settings if you do this.
+- A warning pops up to make sure you understand that if you proceed you'll be erasing all music, other media, data, and settings.
 If that's not what you want to do, tap Cancel.
-Otherwise, tap Erase iPhone.
+Otherwise, tap Erase iPhone to continue.

-- It will generally take a minute or two to factory reset the iPhone, but when the process is done, you'll have a brand-new, pristine (at least from a software perspective) iPhone ready for whatever your next step is.
+- It generally takes a minute or two to delete everything from the iPhone, but when the process is done, you'll have a brand-new, pristine (at least from a software perspective) iPhone ready for whatever your next step is.